upb-lea/openmodelica-microgrid-gym/docs/parts/user_guide/Pythoncode.rst

-Installation and General Remarks
+Toolbox Installation and General Remarks
 ================================

-In the following, an introduction to the Python code written for th OMG toolbox is presented.
+In the following, some installation hints and an introduction to the Python code written for the OMG toolbox is presented.

 Installation and Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This is the short installation guide for Windows and Linux. `OpenModelica <https://openmodelica.org/download/download-mac>`__ is hardly supported for Mac, they suggest to install in a Linux VM.
+For this reason, running OMG in a Linux `VM <https://openmodelica.org/download/virtual-machine>`__ is strongly recommended for Mac users!

 It is recommended to install OMG via pip: